Luminosaa/Virtualization-Cold-Migration/lab_1/ANSWERS.md

 Each service is associated to a component (virtual machine, virtual CPU, ...) which the service operation is applied on.
 To perform such operation with KVM, the application has to call the ioctl system call with the corresponding file descriptor component.

-For instance, KVM_GET_LAPI Reads the Local APIC registers of the given vCPU and copies them into the input argument.
+For instance, KVM_GET_LAPI reads the Local APIC registers of the given vCPU and copies them into the input argument.
 ```
 4.57 KVM_GET_LAPIC